Project Echo: Echo 1

 Echo 1 was 30 m in diameter, had a non-rigid skin made of 12.7 µm-thick Mylar, and had a total mass of 180 kg, weighing 71 kg at launch.
 During ground inflation tests, 18000 kg of air were needed to fill the balloon, but while in orbit, several pounds of gas were all that was required to fill the sphere.
 To address the problem of meteorite punctures and keep the sphere inflated, Echo 1 included a 15.12 kg make-up gas system using two types of sublimating powders – 9.1 kg of anthraquinone and 4.6 kg of benzoic acid.
 It also had 107.9 MHz telemetry beacons, powered by five nickel-cadmium batteries that were charged by 70 solar cells mounted on the balloon.
 The spacecraft was useful to the calculation of atmospheric density and solar pressure, due to its large area-to-mass ratio.
+It was held together with Schjelbond, a proprietary adhesive developed by the Schjeldahl company.